 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
 You will receive instructions on how to request your student ID card.

-13. Attend start appointment
+13. Non-Dutch nationality students only - Attend start appointment

 Moving to another city is exciting, but it can also be overwhelming.
 UvA Student Services organises Start Appointments every year (free of charge).
 They will help you with practical issues that you may have regarding your transition to Amsterdam, such as registering at the municipality and opening a Dutch bank account.
 You will receive an invitation for the Start Appointment after you have submitted your immigration application.
 There are two different types of Start appointments: all-inclusive and regular.

 More information about arriving in Amsterdam you'll find here.